urstrulyvishtan/urstrulyvishtan.github.io/content/featured/NER/index.md

 showInProjects: true
 ---

 This cutting-edge Named Entity Recognition (NER) project employs advanced models, including Transformer and BERT, achieving a remarkable 95% accuracy.
-Its versatile applications, user-friendly features, and continuous commitment to improvement make it a valuable asset in revolutionizing information extraction in diverse domains."
+Its versatile applications, user-friendly features, and continuous commitment to improvement make it a valuable asset in revolutionizing information extraction in diverse domains.